LoopKit/loopdocs/docs/operation/loop/close-loop.md

 Watch whether Loop accumulates positive or negative IOB while holding your glucose steady when no food is present.
 If you consistently have positive or negative IOB, review whether to adjust your  basal rate or ISF.

 !!! tip "Expert Tip"
-	In the absence of food, glucose trends should flatten out with no positive or negative IOB.
+	In the absence of food, glucose trends should flatten out when positive or negative IOB trends to zero.

 	* If glucose drops below the correction range and continues to drop while IOB goes negative, basal rates may be too high
 	* If glucose remains above the correction range while IOB remains positive, basal rates may be too low

+	The ISF is also important, but basal should be evaluated first.

 ## Meals